asobhy-qnx/ros2_documentation/source/Installation/Rolling/QNX-Development-Setup.rst

 **QNX_TARGET:**
 Environment variable which provides the path to your ~/qnx_installation_path/target/qnx7, e.g: ~/qnx710/target/qnx7, and this is where the system root files for the three supported architectures exist

-**QNX_STAGE:**
-Environment variable which can be set by the user to provid the path to your cross compiled dependencies.

-The environment variables above need to be set by a script before you start building for QNX.
-The script exists inside your SDP7.1 directory, e.g: qnx710/qnxsdp-env.sh.

-Through out this document I will assume QNX SDP7.1 is installed under ~/qnx710 and will be referring to it as such.
-Please check any of the steps that I include ~/qnx710 in and change it according to your actual path.

-You will need to source the script above before building for QNX, but first you need to do the following steps.

 Dependencies build instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^